BlesstheGM/Sandpile-Image-Generator/README.md

 ## Prerequisites <a name = "prerequisites"></a>

 GNU Make:
-Linux: Pre-installed on most distributions othrwise install using your package manager if missing.
+Linux: Pre-installed on most distributions othrwise install using your package manager if missing.<br>
 Windows: Install make on git bash